openstreetmap/stateofthemap-2024/venue/index.md

 To obtain a Visa to visit Kenya, one needs a valid passport and a Yellow fever vaccination certificate, as required by the government [ministry of health](https://health.go.ke/incoming-travellers).
 The eVisa can be acquired through the [online platform](https://evisa.go.ke).
 The eVisa should be made available between 2- 14 days after application and making the necessary payment.
 NB: Visas can also be acquired on arrival at the airport.

+If you would like to get an invitation letter from the conference organization comittee for your visa application process, please contact us at [sotm@openstreetmap.org](mailto:sotm@openstreetmap.org) with your details.

 <h2 class='space-bottom1' id='accommodation'>Accommodation</h2>